 Assemble the Casserole

-In a lightly greased 13×9 baking pan or casserole dish, layer the bread cubes, then the sausage, and cheese in that order.
+- In a lightly greased 13×9 baking pan or casserole dish, layer the bread cubes, then the cooked sausage, followed by the cheese in that order.

 Cover and Store Overnight